crashoverride777/swifty-ads/README.md

 v 3.5

 - Ads are now added to the apps rootViewController.
 This should ensure that ads are shown correctly when using multiple viewControllers.

+You can now reverse the changes in "Not a SpriteKit game" as it is not needed anymore.
+The presentingViewController property is now only really used to get a reference to the rootViewController.

 v 3.4.1